florianpirchner/java-gpt-commands/README.md

 - be aware that you are not permitted to ask any follow-up questions
 - and your response must solely consist of the {COMMAND}

 By doing this, I am restricting GPT-4's autonomy.
 I am imposing well-defined constraints on GPT-4.
-Essentially, I am confining GPT-4 within a framework.
+Essentially, I am confining GPT-4 within a cage.

 But here's the caveat!

 Nevertheless, I did not inhibit GPT-4 from utilizing its generalization capabilities to identify the optimal variation of the commands.

-I merely confined GPT-4 within a framework.
-This framework delineates the boundaries in which GPT-4 is allowed to operate.
+I merely confined GPT-4 within a cage.
+This cage delineates the boundaries in which GPT-4 is allowed to operate.

 In human terms, this would be analogous to hypnosis—a strikingly similar concept.